gauravjavheri/RestClient/README.md

 ```

-Initial Object of RestClientManager with number of working concurrent working thread as shown below
+Initialize Object of RestClientManager with number of working concurrent threads.
+Below code will initialize restfulclient with three concurrent working threads which can accepts requests for executions.

 ```java